RAV64/project-minecraft/readme.md

 ## Minecraft server masscanner

-Python project which utilizes [masscan](https://github.com/robertdavidgraham/masscan) to scan batches of ip-ranges for open port at a time and multithreading mcstatus to ping them for active minecraft servers.
-Results are stored neatly in mongodb database.
+Python project which utilizes [masscan](https://github.com/robertdavidgraham/masscan) to scan batches of ip-ranges for specific open port and multithread ping them for active minecraft servers.
+Results are stored neatly in [mongodb](https://www.mongodb.com/) database.

 ## Raviomod

-Minecraft fabric utility mods created by me which include exploits for challenges on the server.
+Minecraft [Fabric](https://github.com/FabricMC) utility mods created by me which include exploits for challenges on the server.